 What's the difference between fixed and variable rates?

-With a fixed rate mortgage, the mortgage rate and payment you make each month will stay constant for the term of your mortgage.
-With a variable rate mortgage, however, the mortgage rate will change with the prime lending rate as set by your lender.
-A variable rate will be quoted as Prime +/- a specified amount, such a Prime - 0.45%.
+With a fixed-rate mortgage, the mortgage rate and payment you make each month will stay the same for the term of your mortgage .
+With a variable-rate mortgage, however, the mortgage rate will change with the prime lending rate as set by your lender.
+A variable rate will be quoted as Prime +/- a specified amount, such as Prime - 0.45%.
 Though the prime lending rate may fluctuate, the relationship to prime will stay constant over your term.

 Fixed and variable mortgage rates compared

 The table below lays out some of the key differences as well as the pros and cons of fixed and variable mortgage rates.